satakagi/IR-imaging-of-galaxies-under-light-pollution/IMX462_QHT5III462C_NIRgalaxyImaging.md

 ## Conclusion

-The camera with IMX462 was found to be suitable not only for planetary use but also for imaging galaxies in light-polluted areas.
+Combined with a red to near-infrared pass filter, the imager with IMX462 was found to be suitable not only for planetary use but also for imaging galaxies in light-polluted areas.
 It seems that this camera can be recommended as an entry-level camera for almost all astronomical applications, including galaxies.
 It will expand the scope of the astronomical hobby at the stay-home, which has been going on since 2020.